zjohn11/YOLO_ObjectDetection/README.md

 results.png shows the graphs for both training and validation that depict bounding box regression, classification, and the distribution of focal loss as the model developed.

 # Results
-The results confirming that each category is recognized with at least 75% accuracy are graphed in PR_curve.png
+The results confirming that each category is recognized with at least 75% accuracy are graphed in the normalized confusion matrix and precision-recall curve.